 If you meet the following criteria you are eligible to apply:

 - Member or Fellow of one of the Royal Colleges of Physicians of the United Kingdom (or another UK medical Royal College)

-- GMC registered and in good standing
+- GMC registered with a License to Practice and in good standing

-- actively engaged in the training of junior doctors (or within the last two years)
+- Actively engaged in the training of junior doctors (or within the last two years)

-- up-to-date with employer’s equality and diversity training, and appraisal process/ CPD and with relevant National Guidelines
+- Up-to-date with employer’s equality and diversity training, and appraisal process/ CPD and with relevant National Guidelines

-- consultant or specialty trainee (who has passed the relevant SCE for QWG vacancies) practising in some aspect of clinical medicine, either with a sub-specialty or area of interest relevant to a specific SQG, or in Acute/Emergency Medicine or any of the 11 SCE specialties
+- Consultant or specialty trainee (who has passed the relevant SCE for QWG vacancies) practising in some aspect of clinical medicine, either with a sub-specialty or area of interest relevant to a specific SQG, or in Acute/Emergency Medicine or any of the 11 SCE specialties